-Inspired by the great works of music and faishon photographer William Claxton portrayed in a 2001 documentary called „Jazz Seen“ by Julian Benedikt (which Till wrote the soundtrack for) he became more and more aware of the evident commonalities between Jazz and photography.
+Inspired by the works of music and faishon photographer William Claxton portrayed in a 2001 documentary called „Jazz Seen“ by german director Julian Benedikt (which Brönner wrote the soundtrack for) he became more and more aware of the evident commonalities between Jazz and photography, a mutual windfall that led to many careers and also a personal friendship with Claxton who also photographed Brönner repeatedly.
 After buying his first Leica M8 camera in 2009 he started to take portraits of his fellow musicians before he took heart to ask artists outside his own circle for portraits – actors, athletes, authors, activists.
-Veterans or newcomers – Brönner’s collection started to extend to the point that he offered it to Hendrik TeNeues from TeNeues Publishing who agreed to release Brönner’s first photography book „Faces of Talent“ in October 2014.
+Veterans or newcomers – Brönner’s collection started to arouse wider interest with prestigious publishers such as Hendrik TeNeues from TeNeues Publishing who agreed to release Brönner’s photography book „Faces of Talent“ in October 2014.

 Exhibition at Museum Küppersmühle, Duisburg/Germany

-opening October 2019.
+opening July 2, 2019.